Tonywuhk/realai.org/course/google-cloud-platform/README.md

 * [Neural Machine Translation on Cloud GPU](http://realai.org/course/google-cloud-platform/gce-gpu-nmt/)
 * [Running StarCraft II Learning Environment on Google Compute Engine](http://realai.org/course/google-cloud-platform/gce-sc2le/)

+## Other Products

+[Colaboratory](https://colab.research.google.com) is a research project created to help disseminate machine learning education and research.
+It's a Jupyter notebook environment that requires no setup to use.
+Unlike [Cloud Datalab](https://cloud.google.com/datalab/), it is not a fully supported or generally-available Google product.

 ## Resources

 * Links: [Medium](https://medium.com/google-cloud)